netgen-layouts/layouts-contentful/INSTALL.md

 Configure Contentful bundle
 ---------------------------

-To work with Contentful resources, you need to configure a clieent for every space you wish to use.
+To work with Contentful resources, you need to configure a client for every space you wish to use.
 For every client, you need to specify the space ID and its token.